 Dr Eva Natanya is a contemplative and scholar who has studied and practiced meditation and philosophy in both the Christian and Buddhist traditions.
-This year, in December, Eva is coming to Australia to assist Dr B. Alan Wallace, the renowned Tibetan Buddhist teacher, lead a 7 day urban retreat in Sydney.
+In December 2019, Eva came to Australia to assist Dr B. Alan Wallace, the renowned Tibetan Buddhist teacher, lead a 7 day urban retreat in Sydney.

-The day before the retreat begins, Eva is offering a public talk at the Buddhist Library in Sydney.
-During this talk, Eva will reflect on questions such as:
+The day before the retreat began, Eva gave a public talk at the Buddhist Library in Sydney.
+During this talk, Eva reflected on questions such as:

 - What might the theological interpretation of Jesus Christ’s life, death, and resurrection have been like if he had been born in India?